tum-pbs/pbdl-book/overview.md

 A brief look at our _notation_ in the {doc}`notation` chapter won't hurt in both cases, though!
 ```

+## Implementations

+This text also represents an introduction to a wide range of deep learning and simulation APIs.
+We'll use popoular deep learning APIs such as _pytorch_ and _tensorflow_, and additionally
+give introductions into _phiflow_ for simulations.
+Some examples also use _JAX_.
+Thus after going through
+these examples, you should have a good overview of what's available in current APIs, such that
+the best one can be selected for new tasks.

 ---
 <br>
 <br>